ankur-dauneria/neighborhood-map-gulp/Readme.md

 > Its fully responsive (NEXUS 5, iPad) single page JS application built using knockout.js

-> Its uses google maps to display the user choice locations.
+> Its uses google maps to display the user choice locations provided.

 > Its uses third party (Wikipedia/Wikidata) api to get the data and display them inside the infowindow.
 Third party API are used to location photo and checks if the place is a designated heritage site.
 It presents site information of each site as per the category.